pyy2/cs1653-2019su-kmd127-pyy2-stm107/reports/phase-1.md

 **Property 16:** **USER SESSION EXPIRATION**

 User Session Expiration states that a session object will be created when a user is authenticated with the user authentication server.
 That session object will have a reasonable time out.
 This prevents users from staying logged in to the system indefinitely, leaving access with their credentials vulnerable to the adversary.

 ** **

-**Property 17:**
+**Property 17:** **SYSTEM ELEMENT ANONYMITY**

+System Element Anonymity states that the client will not reveal the existence of any files, users, or other system elements to anyone who could not legally access them.
+This can occur by using appropriately vague error messages when authentication fails.
+I.e., an adversary attempting to log in to the system by guessing a username would receive a 403 response without any text indicating whether the username or the password was incorrect.

 ** **

-**Property 18:**
+**Property 18:** **SECURE CONNECTION**

+The client provides secure connection to the authentication server and the file server.
+This prevents adversarial snooping.

 ** **

-**Property 19:**
+**Property 19:** **CLIENT USABILITY**

+Client Usability states that the client software interface is sufficiently user-friendly.
+This prevents users from looking for alternative potentially less secure methods of accessing the user authentication server and the file server.

 ** **

-**Property 20:**
+**Property 20:** **NECESSITY OF AUTHENTICATION**

+Necessity of authentication states that no access is permitted to the file server without first receiving authentication from the user authentication server and creation of a session object.
+This is important because it prevents access of the file system by any adversary without appropriate permissions.

 &nbsp;